jerryadi29/the_unbowl_ievable/README.md

 # the_unbowl_ievable
 A modern salad-ordering web app where users can browse healthy items, add them to cart, and checkout using Google Pay or PhonePe.
 Includes category pages, phone-number login, user profile, order history, and subscription features.

-🥗 LeafMeUp – Salad Ordering Web App
+🥗 The Unbowl-ievable – Salad Ordering Web App

 A modern web application where users can browse healthy items, order salads, bowls & combos, add them to cart, checkout, and pay using Google Pay / PhonePe.
 Built for fast performance, smooth UI/UX, and a clean frontend architecture.